freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/access-property-names-with-bracket-notation.md

 ---

 ## Description

 <section id='description'>

 In the first object challenge we mentioned the use of bracket notation as a way to access property values using the evaluation of a variable.
-For instance, imagine that our <code>foods</code> object is being used in a program for a supermarket cash register.
-We have some function that sets the <code>selectedFood</code> and we want to check our <code>foods</code> object for the presence of that food.
+For instance, imagine that our `foods` object is being used in a program for a supermarket cash register.
+We have some function that sets the `selectedFood` and we want to check our `foods` object for the presence of that food.
 This might look like:

 ```js
 let selectedFood = getCurrentFood(scannedItem);
 let inventory = foods[selectedFood];
 ```

-This code will evaluate the value stored in the <code>selectedFood</code> variable and return the value of that key in the <code>foods</code> object, or <code>undefined</code> if it is not present.
+This code will evaluate the value stored in the `selectedFood` variable and return the value of that key in the `foods` object, or `undefined` if it is not present.
 Bracket notation is very useful because sometimes object properties are not known before runtime or we need to access them in a more dynamic way.

 </section>

 ## Instructions

 <section id='instructions'>

-We've defined a function, <code>checkInventory</code>, which receives a scanned item as an argument.
-Return the current value of the <code>scannedItem</code> key in the <code>foods</code> object.
-You can assume that only valid keys will be provided as an argument to <code>checkInventory</code>.
+We've defined a function, `checkInventory`, which receives a scanned item as an argument.
+Return the current value of the `scannedItem` key in the `foods` object.
+You can assume that only valid keys will be provided as an argument to `checkInventory`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml